CallmeYiombi/plba-generalization/README.md

 CUDA).
 Set the GPU via the `CUDA_VISIBLE_DEVICES` environment variable (defaults to `0`).
 ESM-2 embeddings are extracted once and cached; the full multi-seed benchmark takes several hours on one GPU.

-## Notes

-- Duplicate measurements are aggregated per `(UniProt ID, InChIKey)`, as in the paper.
-SMILES are RDKit-canonicalized and a canonical SMILES is kept as the per-molecule representative for downstream featurization.
-- Only analyses described in the manuscript are included here.